TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Methodology

 Our primary study target is the \emph{Expected Information Gain} (EIG) acquisition function, while random selection (i.e., sampling using the full dataset's distribution) serves as a natural baseline for comparison.
 In a pool-based BAL, the chosen candidates are finally mapped to their nearest neighbor in the dataset.

-\paragraph{Expected Information Gain.} The EIG acquisition function estimates how much information is gained—i.e., the reduction in entropy—by acquiring new data entries.
-For each candidate \(\vx\), we compute the \emph{prior entropy} \(H[p(\vy' \mid \vx)]\) based on the variance of the model's predictions for \(\vx\).
+\paragraph{Expected Information Gain.} The EIG acquisition function estimates how much information is gained, i.e., the reduction in entropy, by acquiring new data entries.
+For each candidate \(\vx\), we compute the \emph{prior entropy} \(H[p(\vy' \mid \vx)] = -\sum_i p(\vy'_i \mid \vx) \log p(\vy'_i \mid \vx)\)~\cite{shannon1948mathematical} based on the variance of the model's predictions for \(\vx\).
 The \emph{posterior entropy} is obtained using an updated model, which is retrained on an intermediate-augmented dataset \(\mathcal{D}_t^{*} = \mathcal{D}_t \cup \{(\vx, \vy')\}\), i.e., taking all proposed candidates while treating their \(\vy'\) as ground truth.
-To estimate model uncertainty given our deterministic neural network structure, we incorporate a dropout layer during inference and ensemble multiple times.
+To estimate model uncertainty given our deterministic neural network structure, we incorporate a dropout layer during inference and ensemble over $K=16$ stochastic forward passes, following the Monte Carlo Dropout framework~\cite{gal2016dropout} which interprets dropout at test time as approximate Bayesian inference.
 The EIG formally reads:

 where \(\theta^{*}\) and \(\vy'^{*}\) are the parameters of the neural network and the prediction after training on the intermediate-augmented dataset \(\mathcal{D}_t^{*}\).